Lexington Medical Center allows more hospital visitors

 In the ER, one visitor is allowed to be with a non-COVID-19 patient while in the Emergency Department.
 The visitor must remain in the room with the patient.
 If the ER patient is admitted to the hospital, the visitor may stay to get the patient settled.

 Pregnant women will be allowed to have one spouse or support person with them during labor and delivery and their postpartum stay.
-One additional person per mother per day will be allowed to visit between the hours of 8 a.m. and noon, seven days a week.
+Two additional people per mother per day will be allowed to visit between the hours of 8 a.m. and 5 p.m., seven days a week.

 For surgery or other inpatient or outpatient procedures, one visitor is allowed in the specified lobby during the procedure.
-If the patient is admitted to the hospital, the visitor may only stay for one to two hours to get the patient settled before leaving.
+If the patient is admitted to the hospital, the visitor may stay to get the patient settled.

 No visitors under the age of 18 are allowed in any situation.